Edibles in medicine – applications & benefits

 How long does it take for medical edibles to take effect?

-Approximately 30 to 90 minutes – depending on fat content and metabolism.
+Typically 30–90 minutes – depending on the meal, fat content, formulation and metabolism.

 Can edibles be combined with other medications?